-'Garden White' Caladium - a University of Florida Cultivar for Sunny Landscapes and Large Containers
+'Garden White' Caladium for Sunny Landscapes and Large Containers

-Caladiums (Caladium ×hortulanum) are tropical plants often used to provide color in shady locations in the landscape.
-White fancy-leaved cultivars are particularly popular for this use because they can create a striking contrast with surrounding grasses, flowers, shrubs, or trees.
+Caladiums (Caladium × hortulanum) are tropical plants often used to provide color in shady locations in the landscape.
+White fancy-leaved varieties are particularly popular for this use because they can create a striking contrast with surrounding grasses, flowers, shrubs, or trees.
 Commercial caladium plants are propagated asexually from tubers.
 The world production of caladium tubers is concentrated in south-central Florida, which provides more than 95% of commercial tubers used worldwide.
-A survey conducted in 2003 (Deng et al., 2005) showed that white fancy-leaved cultivars represented 28% of tuber production industry, i.e. white is the most popular color in caladium.
-Four cultivars, 'Aaron', 'Candidum', 'Candidum Junior' and 'White Christmas', accounted for over 90% of all white cultivars grown.
-Two white fancy-leaved caladium cultivars recently have been released from the University of Florida/IFAS caladium breeding program.
-'Florida Blizzard' (Harbaugh et al., 2002) was released in 2002 because of its unique white color pattern and demonstrated potential to produce more leaves than major white fancy-leaved cultivars.
-It performs best in large containers or shady landscapes.
-'Florida Moonlight' (Miranda and Harbaugh, 2003), released from our program in 2003, has superior vigor compared to 'June Bride' when grown in shady locations in outdoor landscapes.
-When buds are excised, it also makes an attractive potted plant because it produces many leaves.
+A survey conducted in 2003 showed that white fancy-leaved varieties represented 28% of tuber production industry, i.e., white is the most popular color in caladium.
+Four varieties, 'Aaron', 'Candidum', 'Candidum Junior', and 'White Christmas', accounted for over 90% of all white varieties grown.

-'Garden White' is an extremely vigorous, large leaved, tall white fancy-leaved cultivar that is ideal for sunny landscapes and large containers.
-Its also has improved tuber production over the commonly grown white cultivars 'Aaron', 'Candidum', 'Candidum Junior', and 'White Christmas'.
+'Garden White' a is vigorous, large-leaved, and tall white fancy-leaved variety that is ideal for sunny landscapes and large containers.
+Its also has improved tuber yield potential over the commonly grown white varieties 'Aaron', 'Candidum', 'Candidum Junior', and 'White Christmas'.

 Origin